avinassh/avinassh/README.md

 Here are my two recent blog posts:

+- <a href="https://avi.im/blag/2021/rc-day-24/" rel="nofollow">Hacking Go compiler to add a new keyword</a>
 - <a href="https://avi.im/blag/2021/fast-sqlite-inserts/" rel="nofollow">Towards Inserting One Billion Rows in SQLite Under A Minute</a>
 - <a href="https://avi.im/blag/2021/mongo-dupes-in-unique-index/" rel="nofollow">I ended up adding duplicate records on a unique index in MongoDB</a>
 </pre>